gregory-gold/sugra-component-reduction/README.md

 # SUGRA Component Reduction
 A framework built on cadabra and python project superspace fields to components in Supergravity (SUGRA).
+Please cite arxiv:406.19687 if using this repository in a public work.
+Also, see this paper for a more detailed description of this codebase.

 ## About The Project
 The modern way to construct matter-coupled off-shell supergravity actions is by a combination of superconformal tensor calculus and superspace approaches.